sourcegraph/about/handbook/engineering/security/index.md

 ### Long term

-Every organization, is confident they can trust Sourcegraph with the security of their Source code.
+Every organization is confident they can trust Sourcegraph cloud to securely store and manage their source code.

 ### Medium term